Frequency Response Module

 When the Show All Servo Gains in Loop Shaping setting is enabled, you can also adjust:

-Changes to these values are in the Shaped Feedforward Response, and they are only plotted when the parameter changes cause a response that is different from the originally collected feedforward response.
-You can show the feedforward response by selecting it in the Plot Options menu.
+Changes to these values are in the Shaped Feedforward Response.
+They are plotted only when the parameter changes cause a response that is different from the feedforward response that was initially collected.
+To show the feedforward response, click the Plot Options button .
+On the Response Types menu, select Feedforward.

 Applying Shaped Gains and Filters

-If loop shaping is being performed on a response collected on the current controller, the new set of gains and filters can be applied to the controller from the Loop Shaping toolbar.
-Use the Apply All button to stage the new parameter values from all available shaping tabs and view, save, or discard these changes as you would any changes made directly to parameter editors.
+If you are doing loop shaping on a response that was collected on the current controller, the new set of gains and filters can be applied to the controller from the Loop Shaping toolbar.
+Use the Apply All button to stage the new parameter values from all available shaping tabs.
+You can view, save, or discard these changes the same as you do for any changes made directly to parameter editors.

 Advanced Tips